 On the other hand, peer-led group counseling sessions offer participants more flexible and accessible scheduling.
 Also, this form of group therapy may last for years after treatment and often result in the formulation of life-long friendships.
-Additional benefits of group therapy may include the following.
+Additional benefits of group therapy in New Jersey may include the following.

 Connecting with Others in a Safe Environment

 Group therapy instills the idea that patients do not need to be alone during their recovery.
 This form of therapy offers patients with personal connections that provide a network of advice, assistance, and new skills.
 Also, clients in therapy groups know they will not be judged for whatever issues they are going through and would like to discuss.
 In group counseling, all members are required to be respectful and non-judgmental, or else they will be redirected by the facilitator.

 Learning New Coping Skills to Replace Drugs and Alcohol

 During group therapy, patients will discuss their triggers and how they deal with them.
 Oftentimes, this allows patients to learn new coping strategies for relapse triggers from their peers or the facilitating therapist.
 When patients hear their peers open up, they are able to learn from another person who has been through the same issues, and who may have insights about the progression of recovery.